spdx/spdx-testbed/README.md

 ## How to build

-You can build the tool locally using `./gradlew :testbed:shadowJar` and then find `testbed-*-all.jar` in `testbed/build/libs/`.
+You can build the testbed locally using `./gradlew :testbed:shadowJar` and then find `testbed-*-all.jar` in `testbed/build/libs/`.

 ## How to use